Utah car seat laws frequently change as lawmakers do their best to protect the young bundles of joy.

 - Passengers who have written verification from a doctor that they can’t wear a seat belt for physical or medical reasons.

-That’s what you need to know about the current and previous Utah car seat laws, penalties, the car seat programs available in Utah, and cell phone use laws in Utah.
+That’s what you need to know about the current and previous Utah car seat laws, penalties, the car seat programs available in Utah, and cell phone use laws.

-It’s important to protect your precious cargo when driving them where they need to go; staying current on car seat laws helps.
+It’s important to protect your precious cargo when driving them where they need to go; staying current on car seat laws in Utah is very important.